Cidan/BetterBags/README.md

 - `expansion` or `exp` (expansion = DF) The expansion that the item is originally from.
 Shorthands are: Classic, BC, WotLK, Cata, MoP, WoD, Legion, BfA, SL, DF, TWW.
 - `equipmentSet` (None in the example) The equipment set(s) that a piece of gear is part of.
 - `guid` (guid = 'item-60-0-4000000C8EB6C663') The globally unique identifier of the item.
 This string is unique to the specific instance of an item.
 - `binding` (binding = soulbound) The text description of the binding type of the item.
-Possible values include nonbinding (items that do not bind), boe (bind on equip), bou (bind on use), quest (a soulbound quest item), soulbound (bound to a specific character), refundable (items that can be sold back to a vendor for a full refund), warbound (bound to a warband), bnet (bound to a battle.net account), or wue (warbound until equipped).
+Possible values include nonbinding (items that do not bind), boe (bind on equip), bou (bind on use), quest (a soulbound quest item), soulbound (bound to a specific character), refundable (items that can be sold back to a vendor for a full refund), warbound (bound to a warband), bnet (bound to a battle.net account), or wue (warbound until equipped). **Note:** soulbound and warbound are only available on Retail because of API limitations on non-Retail versions.

 ### Numbers
 - `level` or `ilvl` (ilvl = 506) The item level of the item.
 Non-gear items have item levels as well, but they are not shown to the user.